pdesai5839/cassandra_cluster/README.md

 );
 ```

-Note that the Primary Key consists of the Partition Key and the Clustering Key.
-The first group of the Primary Key specifies the Partition Key.
-All other parts of the Primary Key is one or more Clustering Keys.
+Note that the primary key consists of the partition key and the clustering key.
+The first group of the primary key specifies the partition key.
+All other parts of the primary key is one or more clustering keys.
 The Primary Key defines what columns are used to identify rows.
 Add all columns that are required to identify a row uniquely to the primary key.
-In our sample data, using just the `country` column would not uniquely identify each row, which is why we added `region_name` column to the Primary Key.
+In our sample data, using just the `country` column would not uniquely identify each row, which is why we added `region_name` column to the primary key.

 We'll now populate the table with the sample data using cqlsh: